 Causes of Stress

 Certain events or tasks may be highly stressful.
 Not all stress comes from negative relationships or issues.
 Positive events such as purchasing an expensive item, college, and interviewing or receiving a promotion are very stressful for some individuals.
 Some external causes are issues with relationships, work, and finances.
 A few internal causes are a negative attitude and expectations that are out of reach.
+Your stress level may also be aggravated by your diet.

 - Meditation.
 This is used as a form of relaxation, where an individual focuses their mind on one particular thought or object in order to achieve a calm state of mind.
 To start off, try some of these breathing techniques or yoga for beginners.